 Anyways, after tracing my mirror shape onto the wood, I measured and marked about 7/8″-1″ from my mirror edge on each corner.
 And then I marked a line (towards the inside of the square) 1/2″ from my mirror tracing line.
 These markings were used to help me visualize the thickness of my wood frame so I could determine where to drill my pocket holes.

 Next, mark a line in the center of those two lines to mark where your pocket holes need to be drilled for your Kreg screws.
-Finally, drill your pocket holes.
+Finally, drill your pocket holes with the Kreg Jig.

 Note that it’s really important to drill these pocket holes exactly centered in the middle of your frame because two of my pocket holes were too close to the edge and the pocket holes ended up showing some after I cut my circle frame and I had to fill them with a lot of wood filler!
 Also, I just used 1 pocket hole per corner.